Fransenson/PyT_Notifier/README.md

 Please provide absolute paths to the needed files.

 ### Step 5 - Run!
-Run the script via `python PyT_Notifier.py` in your terminal.
+Run the script via `python3 PyT_Notifier.py` in your terminal.

 ## Feedback